dareyio/Linux_fundamentals/project-2/step2.md

 - List the content of the home folder

-- Create a file and input content into the file
+- Create and input content into a file right on the command line using redirection

 - Delete the file